SAP-archive/cloud-apis-virtual-event/exercises/06/readme.md

-# Exercise 06 - Calling the Workflow API from within the API Hub
+# Exercise 06 - Calling the Workflow API from within the SAP Business API Hub

 Now we know how to find, authorize and make calls to Workflow API endpoints, let's try some calls in a different context.
 After all, API calls are just authenticated HTTP requests, so you can make them wherever you want.